connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 Qajar king Agha Mohammad Khan chose Tehran as the capital of Iran in 1786.

 #### Secularization
-The consititution of 1906 Secularized the government and religion.
+The consititution of 1906 secularized the government and religion.

 ### Pahlavis